lateralblast/guige/README.md

 Version
 -------

-Current version: 2.5.0
+Current version: 2.5.4

 Issues
 ------

 Current issues:

-- Currently does not work with Ubuntu 22.04.4 or later (have logged a bug with curtin installer team)
+- Currently ZFS root does not work with Ubuntu 22.04.4 or later (have logged a bug with curtin installer team)
   - A workaround for this is to install 22.04.3 or 23.04 and upgrade to a later release
 - BIOS ISO does not support ZFS
   - Default mode is UEFI with ZFS and LVM install options